EddieHubCommunity/open-source-practice/README.md

 To fix this issue, fork the project using the gray [`Fork`](https://github.com/EddieHubCommunity/hacktoberfest-practice/fork) button in the top right of this page.
 Once the fork is complete, it will redirect you to the newly forked repository on your GitHub account.
-Run these commands at this point and you are good to continue:
+Run these commands at this point, and you are good to continue:

 ```
 git remote remove origin